 |DC geared motor||Mobile robot, pulley, conveyor belt, lifting system.||No||Yes||Rm40- Rm206|

 |Linear motor||sliding door,||No||No||Rm 349.80|

 |Power window motor||Lifting, pulley, mobile robot.||No||Yes||Rm 33.92|

-The price shown above is the price of the motor is sell by our company.
+The price shown above is the price of the DC motor sold by Cytron.

-You can see more detail about our motor here.
+You can see more detail about our DC motor here.

-STEP 3: What is the specification you need to know before you buy a motor?
+STEP 3: What is the specification you need to know before you buy a DC motor?

 - Maximum Torque.

 - Maximum Current.